emmett-framework/emmett/docs/orm/relations.md

 It will perform a validation and then insert a new record referred to the `doctor` row.

 Note that this method is available only if your `has_many` relation is not a `via` one; in fact, for sets produced with `has_many` relations and `via` option the `create` method will raise a `RuntimeError`.
-This is a consequence of the fact that weppy doesn't know if you have additional columns in your join table.
+This is a consequence of the fact that Emmett doesn't know if you have additional columns in your join table.
 In fact, if you consider this example:

 ```python
 class User(Model):